Bg

 Yes!
 Most adults have different sleep schedules for their children, so going to bed or napping at the same time isn’t always feasible.
 Teaching your child how to fall asleep at the start of each sleep session independently allows you the freedom to go to bed whenever you are ready to do so.
 If you do decide to bed-share, make sure you familiarize yourself with the AAP safe sleeping guidelines.
 [1]

-If you're curious about what lies ahead with sleep training, glimpse into the future to see what you might experience once your baby is 2 years old.
+If you're curious about what lies ahead with sleep training, glimpse into the future to see what you might experience with .
+Also check out a refresher on .

 Note: The content on this site is for informational purposes only and should not replace medical advice from your doctor, pediatrician, or medical professional.
 If you have questions or concerns, you should contact a medical professional.